blmayer/shelter/README.md

 ## Running

 There must be a folder named `data` in the same directory as db.
 The server will listen on port 8080 if no *PORT* env variable is present.

 # Meta

 Distributed under the MIT License.
 See [LICENSE](LICENSE) for more information.

+See the design draft: [draft](DESIGN.md)

 ## Contributing